rwaldron/learn-deployment/workshop/exercises/your-server/overview.md

 # EXERCISE

 The instructor of this workshop should have provided you with an un-configured server to connect to.
-Copy your public key to the ubuntu user's home directory with this command:
+Copy your public key to the `workshop` user's home directory with this command:

-`scp -i privatekey.pem ~/.ssh/id_rsa.pub ubuntu@<user>.learndeployment.com:~/`
+`scp -i privatekey.pem ~/.ssh/id_rsa.pub workshop@<username>.learndeployment.com:~/`

-Next, connect to the machine as the ubuntu user and create your own account:
+Next, connect to the machine as the `workshop` user and create your own account:

 `sudo adduser --disable-password <username>`